 Termites, Flood Zones, and Overpriced Listings: The Real South Florida Housing Market

 South Florida’s real estate market has changed sharply since the pandemic-driven price surge, presenting new challenges for buyers and sellers alike.
-Désirée Ávila, a board-certified broker with Charles Rutenberg Realty in Fort Lauderdale, has seen these shifts firsthand in her work across Oakland Park and greater Broward County.
+Désirée Ávila, a board-certified realtor with NextHome Realty Professionals in Fort Lauderdale, has seen these shifts firsthand in her work across Oakland Park and greater Broward County.

 South Florida’s housing market has become so complex that navigating it now requires more than a license.
-Agents working in the region today need to stay current on insurance regulations, aging infrastructure, flood zone reclassifications, and shifting buyer demographics — a continuing education in itself. Ávila came to real estate after doctoral studies in educational technology, and that instinct toward structured learning — she holds ABR, GRI, and SRS certifications — reflects what the market increasingly requires of its practitioners.
+Agents working in the region today need to stay current on insurance regulations, aging infrastructure, flood zone reclassifications, and shifting buyer demographics — a continuing education in itself. Ávila came to real estate after doctoral studies in educational technology, and that instinct toward structured learning — she holds 9 certifications and designations, including the ABR, GRI, and SRS certifications and is one of only 32 Board Certified REALTORS® in Florida — reflects what the market increasingly requires of its practitioners.

 The Seller’s Dilemma